These tradelines will boost your credit! Why pay hundreds of dollars for tradelines when you don’t have to?

 Alternatively, adding utility tradelines can be done for free using Experian BOOST™.
 Or you can pay a 3rd party company a small fee, usually between $2 – $10 a month, to add a rental tradeline to your credit reports.

 Opening a new revolving tradeline can range in cost from free to several hundred dollars if you are required to put up a security deposit.

-Or you can open an alternative type of account that works like a debit card and reports like a credit card, like Extra, which charges a small monthly fee for credit reporting.
+Or you can open an alternative type of account that works like a debit card and reports like a credit card, like Extra, which charges an annual fee for credit reporting.

 What Are Primary Tradelines?

 A primary tradeline is an account where you are the primary account holder.